AlexandreDecan/portion/README.md

 ```

+This behaviour is similar to the one that could be obtained by first converting `x` to a
+singleton interval (except for infinities since they resolve to empty intervals).

 Note that all these semantics differ from classical comparison operators.
 As a consequence, some intervals are never comparable in the classical sense, as illustrated hereafter: